 Removing An Underground Nest

 “Wait ‘till it gets dark, get you some gasoline and pour about a gallon in.
 Then, get a match, drop it in and run!”.
-My neighbor’s advice on nest removal was effective, he said, but not the way we do things on our homestead.
+This is my neighbor’s enthusiastic advice on how to remove yellow jackets.

 Removing A Yellow Jacket Nest: With Photos

-Thankfully, we were able to completely remove the nest with no toxins, no sprays, and no need to run to the store.
+You can remove a nest with no toxins, no sprays, and no need to run to the store.
 All you need is a clear glass container, bigger than the yellow jacket nest’s entrance, and a handful of dirt.
 A large Pyrex container, half-gallon mason jar, or a big, empty peanut-butter jar will do the trick.
 It’s that simple.

-Though I didn’t follow his incendiary advice, my neighbor was spot-on in understanding yellow jacket behavior.
+Though my neighbor’s incendiary advice is questionable, my neighbor was spot-on in understanding yellow jacket behavior.
 Yellow jackets are diurnal, meaning they are only active during the day.
 Once darkness falls, they all return from their foraging exploits and hide back underground until daybreak.
 When you need to treat a nesting area, wait until it’s dark, and there’s no visible activity in or out of the nest.
 You should then be able to do your work unhindered.

 Cover the entrance of the yellow jacket nest with the mouth of the jar, then mound dirt around the edges of the jar—about an inch around the sides should do it.

-For extra effectiveness, we mounded ashes first—insects hate ashes—then covered the ashes with soil.
+For extra effectiveness, try sprinkling ashes first—insects hate ashes—then cover the ashes with soil.

 Gently press the soil around the jar to make sure that it is “sealed,” and mark the area with a fluorescent flag or some sort of marker.
 You’ll want to give the area some elbow room while the enraged yellow jackets wake up to your trap.